JoshuaSkootsky/my-site-blog/content/posts/kadane.md

 Later, Michael Shamos found a further refinement, an `O(n log n)` solution, based on divide and conquer / binary search.

-Michael (presumably feeling very good about himself) presents his algorithm at Carnegie Mellon University (CMU), where a professor of statistics, Jay Kadane, attended his talk, and from the audience, in one minute, devised a linear `O(n)` solution, which bears his name.
+Michael (presumably feeling very good about himself) then presented his algorithm at Carnegie Mellon University (CMU), where a professor of statistics, Jay Kadane, attended his talk, andin one minute, from the audience, devised a linear `O(n)` solution, which bears his name.
 This is THE solution to the subarray sum problem, Kadane's Algorithm.

 Let's look at Kadane's algorithm: